Wabinab/Xenoblade-Chronicles-3-The-Book/src/04_emergency.md

 ---

-> **Author's note on environment:** In the distant, vines curled along tall pillars of rocks that supported a plateau, like a mushroom.
+> **Writer's note on environment:** In the distant, vines curled along tall pillars of rocks that supported a plateau, like a mushroom.
 A spring with "krabble" {{footnote: In real life, they were animals that steal other animal's shell to use as their shelter, usually living on seabed.}} gathered around it.
 Below a tree, apparently dead, laid some patches of red, too far to ascertain what it was.
 To both sides, cliffs sandwiched the path.  **Alfeto Valey**, in the Aetia Region.
 As usual, the animals roamed the region.

 ---